LevSky22/SmartSearch/README.md

 ## 📖 Usage

 1. Click the extension icon to configure your preferred search engines
-2. Type `x` in Chrome's address bar followed by a space
+2. Type `smart` in your address bar followed by a space
 3. Enter your search query:
-   - For questions: `x what is the capital of France?`
+   - For questions: `smart what is the capital of France?`
-   - For keywords: `x best restaurants nyc`
+   - For keywords: `smart best restaurants nyc`
 4. Press Enter to be redirected to your chosen search engine

 ## ⚙️ Configuration